MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 Language
 --------

-MicroEJ is compatible with the Java language version 7.
+MicroEJ allows to develop Applications in the `Java® Language Specification version 7 <https://docs.oracle.com/javase/specs/jls/se7/jls7.pdf>`_, and supports code extensions written in :ref:`JavaScript <javascript>`.

-Java source code is compiled by the Java compiler [1]_ into the binary format specified in the JVM specification [2]_.
+Basically, Java source code is compiled by the Java compiler [1]_ into the binary format specified in the JVM specification [2]_.
-This binary code needs to be linked before execution: .class files and some other application-related files (see :ref:`MicroEJ Classpath <chapter.microej.classpath>`) are compiled to produce the final application that the MicroEJ Runtime can execute.
+This binary code is linked by a tool named :ref:`SOAR <soar>` before execution: ``.class`` files and some other application-related files (see :ref:`Classpath <chapter.microej.classpath>` chapter) are linked to produce the final binary file that the :ref:`Core Engine <core_engine>` will execute.

-MicroEJ complies with the deterministic class initialization (<clinit>) order specified in :ref:`[BON] <runtime_bon>`.
-The application is statically analyzed from its entry points in order to generate a clinit dependency graph.
-The computed clinit sequence is the result of the topological sort of the dependency graph.
-An error is thrown if the clinit dependency graph contains cycles.

 ..
 [1]
    The JDT compiler from the Eclipse IDE.